vaibdix/Nutrients-planner/README.md

 # Nutrients-planner

-This is a concept meal planning app that is using API from spoonacular.com to get a daily meal plan based on calory input.
+This is a concept meal planning app that is using API from spoonacular.com to get a daily meal plan based on Calorie input.

 ## Available Scripts